richard-sistern/aleph/github/devops-with-github.md

 **Handling Secrets**

 GitHub Secrets, repository specific and set  in `Settings \ Secrets`.
 Azure Key Vault provides a central place to manage secrets.git

+**Security and Compliance**

+- Dependency insights
+- Vulnerability Management
+- CodeQL

+Setup a `Security Policy` in GitHub with Dependabot and code scanning.

+Dockerfile, set commands to run as `USER 1000`.
+Some applications will require additional permissions.

+**Automation**

+Azure Logic App with Teams integration for ChatOps